GuillaumeGermain/NLP/README.md

 * Naive Bayes
 * K-NN
 * logistic regression

+Process:

+- Reviews are trimmed from most common words, the famous "stop words".
+- "Stemming": related words/verbs are grouped together to get a more consistent result.
+E.g. all words Like, Likes, Liked, Liking, Likable, etc. become "Lik".
+- Resulting reviews are grouped into a rough "Bag of Words"
+- This bag of words is processed with "traditional" ML techniques (with and without feature scaling), to predict ratings (0/1) on a test set of 200 reviews.
+- Results are grouped in a table, sorted by descending accuracy.

 ### Surprising results
 The SVM algorithm with Sigmoid kernel is both best and worst in class.
 With feature scaling, it achieves the best result with 79% accuracy.
 Without scaling, it's broken and always predicts 0 (Didn't like) values, as shown in the confusion matrix.
 Some methods work better on a scaled input, others prefer the unscaled version.